-J'khand govt approves Rs 5 Lakh medical insurance for lawyers
+J'khand govt approves Rs 5 lakh medical insurance for lawyers

 Earlier, the scheme was applicable to only those women who had attained the age of 21 years.

-The cabinet also approved a proposal to exit from the centrally sponsored Fast Track Special Court Scheme while continuing the operation of 22 Fast Track Special Courts specially constituted in the state as per the current system by the State Government for execution of Rape and POCSO related cases.
-PTI NAM SBN SBN
+The cabinet also approved a proposal to exit from the centrally sponsored Fast Track Special Court Scheme while continuing the operation of 22 Fast Track Special Courts specially constituted in the state as per the current system by the state government for execution of rape and POCSO related cases.
+PTI NAM SBN ACD